ibsportsacademy/blog/content/posts/is-basketball-popular/index.md

 ---
-title: "Is Basketball Becoming a Popular Game in India?"
+title: "Is Basketball Becoming a Popular Game in 🇮🇳 India?"
 date: 2022-11-06
 author: "Ishwar Bhati"
 tags: ["basketball", "sports", "football", "Indian Super League", "NBA"]
 categories: ["Sports Analysis"]
+description: "Basketball becoming popular in India, Delhi, professional leagues	and youth interest.
+Getting closer to Cricket or Football and has mainstream potential."
 summary: "Basketball is gaining traction in India, thanks to professional leagues, and rising youth interest.
 While not yet as dominant as cricket or football, its momentum suggests a growing fanbase and mainstream potential."
 heroStyle: background
 draft: false